icyclv/JTrace/README.md

 | jtrace-server  | Serves as the web server (for users, port 8080) and Netty server (for agents, port 4090).          |
 | jtrace-spy     | Define the Spy class functionality.                                                                |
 | web-ui         | Provides the Web UI for JTrace (port 8080).
 If packaged with the server, the port changes to 8088. |

+## TODO:
+1. Provide Grafana scripts or integrate sampling data visualization into the web.
+2. Currently, stack trace sampling data can only be manually processed to obtain a visual flame graph (by exporting data from InfluxDB and processing it).
+Provide an automated script.
+3. Integrate async-profiler; the current sampling performance overhead is significant.

 ## Reference